Extract water, preserve and enjoy: Dehydrating involves drying food in a targeted manner.

 The functions of the BORA X BO are designed for a fast cooking time and a dry or crispy result. crispy result.

-*Small tomatoes can be quartered or halved and then dried.
-They keep for about two weeks when dried.
-Pro tip: Marinating in oil, optionally with herbs and garlic, extends the shelf life.
+*Small tomatoes can be quartered or halved and then dehydrated.
+They will keep for around two weeks once dried.
+Profit tip: Marinating in oil, optionally with herbs and garlic, extends the shelf life.

 Dried foods have a longer shelf life without refrigeration, and the drying process causes them to shrink, making them easier to store in a space-saving way.
 Drying at low temperatures helps preserve nutrients optimally.
 In many dried foods, the flavors become more intense, offering a completely new taste experience.
 You can also reduce food waste by drying seasonal produce and enjoying it year-round with a low carbon footprint.